Next 6 month program begins October 2019. Email for details

 It is entirely possible to live from our deepest knowing.
 The clatter of anxiety and catastrophic thinking begins to quiet.
 Our focus improves and we enjoy relaxing our body and breath.
 We experience glimpses of the vast depth and stillness of the mind.

-This October, Lynn is offering a new program to support you in dissolving obstacles and clearing the way to a life of authentic depth and grace.
+Lynn offers this program to support you in dissolving obstacles and clearing the way to a life of authentic depth and grace.

 This is a hero’s journey.
 Transformation is both exciting and unsettling.
 We need to assimilate and integrate insights and healing into daily life.
 It helps to have a reliable connection with a safe, trustworthy guide.